D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, D'Angelo Russell included, face the Memphis Grizzlies at 3:00 PM ET on Sunday in the 2023 NBA Playoffs.
+D'Angelo Russell will hope to make a difference for the Los Angeles Lakers at 7:30 PM on Wednesday versus the Memphis Grizzlies in the 2023 NBA Playoffs.

-In this article we will look at Russell's prop bets, using stats to help you make good selections.
+In this article, we break down Russell's available prop bets, providing stats to help you figure out the best wagers to make.

 D'Angelo Russell Prop Bets vs. the Grizzlies